microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/driveitem.md

-# item resource type
+# DriveItem resource type

-The **item** resource represents an item contained in a drive, like a file or folder.
+The **driveItem** resource represents an item contained in a drive, like a file or folder.
 The properties of an item provide information about the type of item represented.
 For example, if an item behaves as a [folder](folder.md), it will have the **folder** property set to an instance of the folder resource that contains details about the folder.

 ### Methods